-Earlier this year, Rashford's campaign resulted in about 1.3 million children in England being able to claim free school meal vouchers in the summer holidays.
+It resulted in about 1.3 million children in England being able to claim free school meals vouchers during the summer holidays.

 Another policy change in November saw the government announce more than £400m to support poor children and their families in England, following further campaigning by Rashford.

 The footballer has spoken of going without food as a child and the sacrifices his family had to make.

 He became an MBE in the Queen's Birthday Honours and has continued to lobby for further help for poorer families.